andrewcstewart/ds4fnp/tutorials/tutorial-1.md

 - US Senate elections: https://dataverse.harvard.edu/api/access/datafile/3440424
 - US Presidential elections: https://dataverse.harvard.edu/api/access/datafile/3444051

-Each of these URLs resolves to a tab-delimitted file, so we will tell the tap to expect a "csv" file but with the "\t" delimiter.
+Each of these URLs resolves to a tab-delimited file, so we will tell the tap to expect a "csv" file but with the "\t" delimiter.
 We end up with our `meltano.yml` looking something like this:

 ```yaml
 version: 1